hrishikeshbhatt/AI-Augmented-Predictive-Modelling/README.md

 # AI Agent for Automated Predictive Analysis
 I used GenAI to augment a predictive modelling workflow.
-Here are the steps I undertook:
+Here are the steps I undertook: (sample context and prompts contained under Files)

 **1. Decomposed a typical predictive modelling workflow into main tasks (or steps) and sub-tasks based on modelling best practices**
 **2. Key inputs:**